-Costa Rica Real Estate Law recognizes the full right to ownership of real property to nationals and foreigners equally.
-With a centralized property recording system, the government operates a public National Registry which provides a clear view of the exact status of specific properties, including to details such as but not limited to: ownership of Costa Rican title to land, existing liens, annotations and/or mortgages which might exist against the property.
+Costa Rica Real Estate Law recognizes the full right to ownership of the real property to nationals and foreigners equally.
+With a centralized property recording system, the government operates a public National Registry which provides a clear view of the exact status of specific properties, including details such as ownership of Costa Rican title to land, existing liens, annotations, and/or mortgages among others; which might exist against the property.

 Steps to Purchase a Property in Costa Rica

 In most cases, if the title search results are positive, it is suggested to have your Costa Rican real estate attorney draft an Option to Buy to place an earnest money deposit.
-The Option to Buy will set forth the conditions the terms of the offer to the seller.
-If the parties agree mainly on specific price and on a timeframe to achieve this, the agreement will be signed, a deposit made with a Costa Rican escrow or with the seller and once the obligations are reached, the parties will be ready for the next step.
+The Option to Buy will set forth the conditions and the terms of the offer to the seller.
+If the parties agree mainly on a specific price and on a timeframe to achieve this, the agreement will be signed, a deposit will be made with a Costa Rican escrow or with the seller, and once the obligations are reached, the parties will be ready for the next step.

-The buyer’s Real Estate Lawyer who is also a Notary Public is normally responsible for drafting a public deed acting as on behalf of the State.
-Even though Notaries are supposed to be impartial and in that sense you could have the seller’s Notary conduct the closing in practice it is safer to have your own Costa Rica real estate attorney protecting your interests and reviewing all the certifications, deeds, and other necessary documents required for the transfer to take place.
+The buyer’s Real Estate Lawyer who is also a Notary Public is normally responsible for drafting a public deed acting on behalf of the State.
+Even though Notaries are supposed to be impartial, and in that sense, you could have the seller’s Notary conduct the closing in practice, it is safer to have your own Costa Rica real estate attorney protecting your interests and reviewing all the certifications, deeds, and other necessary documents required for the transfer to take place.

-In our opinion, it just does not make any sense purchasing any property directly under your name if instead you can for asset protection purposes transfer it to a Costa Rican limited liability corporation under your control.
+In our opinion, it just does not make any sense to purchase any property directly under your name if instead you can, for asset protection purposes, transfer it to a Costa Rican limited liability corporation under your control.
 In this sense, take into consideration that currently the minimum processing time for a Costa Rican corporation is between 2-3 weeks, so if you know that it is just a matter of time and finding the right property for you to invest in Costa Rican real estate, please proceed to incorporate prior to signing any document.
-We normally have Costa Rican companies in stock so that our clients can purchase property directly under a Costa Rican shelf company; however, if you plan with time you can avoid higher fees and start your own new Costa Rican entity which will give you many regulatory advantages following proper Costa Rican real estate law considerations.
+We normally have Costa Rican companies in stock so that our clients can purchase property directly under a Costa Rican shelf company; however, if you plan with time, you can avoid higher fees and start your own new Costa Rican entity which will give you many regulatory advantages following proper Costa Rican real estate law considerations.